Alpine shrew: Distribution and habitat

 The Alpine shrew is found in the mountains and uplands of Central and Eastern Europe and parts of France.
-Its range includes the Alps, the Black Forest, the Jura Mountains, the mountains of southern Germany, the Krkonoše, the Beskids, the Tatra Mountains, the Carpathian Mountains, the Transylvanian Alps, the uplands of Vosges and the mountains of the former Yugoslavia.
+Its range includes the Alps, the Black Forest, the Jura Mountains, the mountains of southern Germany, the Giant Mountains, the Beskids, the Tatra Mountains, the Carpathian Mountains, the Transylvanian Alps, the uplands of Vosges and the mountains of the former Yugoslavia.
 The Alpine shrew is found in Alpine meadows and in coniferous woodland at elevations between about 200 and 2500 m.
 It sometimes occurs above the tree line but more normally favours damp pastures and swampy ground near small streams in areas with dwarf sparse conifers near the upper limit of tree cover.
 It tends to lurk in dense vegetation, occupies rock crevices and lives under boulders or fallen branches and often occurs near mountain huts.

 The Alpine shrew was recorded in the Spanish Pyrenees in the early 20th century.
 It is presumed locally extinct due to the lack of modern sightings.